Coronavirus and workers' compensation

 posted March 11, 2020

 This section has some important information about coronavirus/COVID-19 as it relates to workers' compensation and the workplace.
-You’ll also find information and an application form for SAIF’s $10 million coronavirus worker safety fund, designed to help businesses hardest hit by the pandemic.

 It is not necessary that an employer have all employees who are diagnosed with COVID-19 complete an 801 form.
 Claims should only be filed when employees believe they contracted or were exposed to coronavirus or COVID-19 on the job.